Cpt-Dingus/blog-page/Beginners guide to satellite reception.md

 **A lot of the information you will be able to find here is from [lego11s articles](https://a-centauri.com/articoli/), check them out if you want more very well written and detailed guides.**

-The purpose of this page is to guide complete SDR beginners as well as more experienced folk looking to learn something through getting pretty images from weather satellites.
-A lot of guides out there are severaly outdated, focus on specific things while omitting important details or provide simply false information, PLEASE make sure the sources you use are valid.
+The purpose of this article is to guide complete radio beginners as well as more experienced folk looking to learn something about getting pretty images from weather satellites.
+A lot of guides out there are severely outdated, focus on specific things while omitting important details or provide simply false information, PLEASE make sure the sources you use are valid.

 # Glossary

-## Hardware terms
+### Hardware terms
 - **SDR** - Software Defined Radio → A device used to translate radio waves into digital data
 - **LNA** - Low Noise Amplifier → A tool used to amplify radio signals
 - **Bias-t**/**Bias tee** → A device used to inject DC power into the RF line (To power devices such as LNAs). **DO NOT PLUG IT IN AIMING AT YOUR SDR, IT WILL KILL IT!**

 <break>

-- **Sma** → Type of connector used by most SDRs
+- **SMA** → Type of connector used by most SDRs
 - **Balun** → Converts a **Bal**anced signal to an **Un**balanced one and vice versa